 Events obtained when performing a search are ordered by time.
-It does not matter if there are two or more results statistics (two or more filters); you will only see the events resulted from the last search.
-In the case of the following example, we first searched in the table siem.logtrust.web.activity and then added the filter for firewall.all.traffic, so these are the events shown in the hunting results:
+It does not matter if there are two or more results statistics (two or more filters); you will only see the events that resulted from the last search.

-If you want to see the results from the other search, you only have to click the table firewall.all.traffic under the graph to deselect the firewall results.
+If you want to see results from a specific table only, you only have to click the required table under the Results statistics.
 If you want to add more filters from the hunting results, simply click the required fields in the results to keep on adding new filters.

-Add the results of a hunting to an investigation
+Add the results of a hunt to an investigation

 Expert analysts may want to add the results obtained after a threat hunting to an investigation so that other users of the application could check them.
-To do it, simply click the Add to investigation button at the top right of the window after performing the required threat hunting.
+To do it, simply click the Add to investigation button that appears in the Results statistics area after performing the required threat hunting.

 Executing query hunting from the Investigation and Triage areas

-It is possible to execute queries automatically when performing a threat hunting.
+It is possible to execute queries automatically when performing threat hunting.